ameer-ali-jamali/Class-Work-Practice-28-Form-With-Functions-Using-Php/README.md

 # Send form data into database
-This is registration form .signup , signin , update and delete .. these all programs based on functions and you can modify easily as you wish ..
+This is registration form .signup , signin , update and delete ..
+This all code is based on functions and in this registartion form i used php and javascript for better experiance ... you can modify easily as you wish ..